4-Steps To A Successful Price Reduction Meeting…

 And one final thing…don’t forget to complete and sign the agreements for the price adjustment AHEAD OF TIME.
 Keep the “price” field empty, but complete the rest of the agreement.
 You’d be surprised how many agents forget at the end of this long (but now much easier!) process.

-The best time to “set-up” a price reduction is when you take the listing (you already knew that, right?).
-But if for some reason you’ve taken an overpriced listing and need to get a reduction, you can use this process to correct the situation – and save yourself months of carrying expenses.
+But if for some reason you’ve taken an overpriced listing and need to get a reduction, you can use this simple process to correct the situation and save yourself months of carrying expenses.